Types of Investments New Investors Should Avoid

 Likewise, a mutual fund sales load is virtually always a bad sign.
 Run when you see one.

-I can't tell you how many times new investors, who know next to nothing about the stock market, write me and tell me they are going to speculate with stock options or futures.
+We can't tell you how many times new investors, who know next to nothing about the stock market, write us and say they are going to speculate with stock options or futures.